gpasq/deno-exec/README.md

 ## Run commands in "follow" mode
 Some commands like `tail -f` or `docker logs -f` have the ability to run in "follow" mode.
-In this mode, the continue to run while data is appended to stdout over time.
+In this mode, they continue to run while data is appended to stdout over time.
 You can do this with:
 ```
 import { exec } from "https://deno.land/x/exec/mod.ts";
 await exec('docker service logs someapi -f');